OSHA Advisory Committees

 Federal agencies gain access to valuable information from advisory committee members' expertise on many different issues affecting policies and programs.
 In return, the public is provided an opportunity to play an active role in the government's decision-making process.

-OSHA sponsors five advisory committees that advise the Labor Secretary and Assistant Secretary of Labor for Occupational Safety and Health on whistleblower protection activities, and workplace safety and health issues in the construction, general and maritime industries and federal government.
+OSHA sponsors three advisory committees that advise the Labor Secretary and Assistant Secretary of Labor for Occupational Safety and Health on whistleblower protection activities, and workplace safety and health issues in the construction, general and maritime industries and federal government.

 - ACCSH - Advisory Committee on Construction Safety and Health